joselfonseca/laravel-api/readme.md

 Navigate to the project root and run `vendor/bin/phpunit` after installing all the composer dependencies and after the .env file was created.

+## Demo

+You can visit the demo in the following link [http://demo.laravelapi.com/](http://demo.laravelapi.com/)

 ## License

 The Laravel API Starter kit is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)